arkhivar/vk_birthday_bot/replit.md

 # Overview

 This is a VK Birthday Notification Automation system built with Mastra/TypeScript and Inngest.
-The application runs daily at 11 AM Brisbane time (1 AM UTC) to check for birthdays in a Grist database and posts Russian-language birthday announcements to a VK group wall.
+The application runs daily at 9 AM Brisbane time (11 PM UTC) to check for birthdays in a Grist database and posts Russian-language birthday announcements to a VK group wall.

 The system is designed as a timed automation workflow that:
 - Fetches birthday records from Grist